TuwaIO/pulsar-core/apps/docs/src/content/apiReference/pulsar-core/src/components/selectAdapterByKey.md

 `TR`

-Represents the transaction response type.
+The type of the tracker identifier.

 ### T

 `T` *extends* [`Transaction`](../type-aliases/Transaction.md)\<`TR`\>

-Extends the Transaction type and represents the transaction entity.
+The transaction type, extending the base `Transaction`.

 ### A

 `A`

-Represents the adapter type.
+The type for the adapter-specific context or API.

 ## Parameters

 ### params

-Configuration object for selecting the adapter.
+The parameters for the selection.

 #### adapterKey

 [`TransactionAdapter`](../enumerations/TransactionAdapter.md)

-The key used to identify the desired transaction adapter.
+The key of the desired adapter.

 #### adapters